hectorairy/mac-setup/README.md

   - General -> New Finder windows show -> Home Folder
     - I prefer to see my home folder in each new finder window instead of recent documents
   - Remove all tags
-  - Sidebar shos apps, desktiop, documens, download, home and development
+  - Sidebar show a Home, Downloads, Documents, Applications and Desktop
   - Advanced -> Show all filename extensions -> Yes
   - Advanced -> Show warning before changing an extension -> No
   - Advanced -> When performing a search -> Search the current folder